 There are objects in , though, that do not come from “naively” delooping a topological space infinitely many times.
 These are the non-connective spectra.
 For general spectra there is a notion of homotopy groups of negative degree.
 The connective ones are precisely those for which all negative degree homotopy groups vanish.

-Non-connective spectra are well familiar in as far as they are in the image of the nerve operation of the Dold-Kan correspondence: this identifies ∞-groupoids that are not only connective spectra but even have a strict symmetric monoidal group structure with non-negatively graded chain complexes of abelian groups.
+There is a subclass of connective spectra that are equivalent to possibly-more-familiar objects, namely nonnegatively graded chain complexes, via the Dold-Kan correspondence.
+This identifies ∞-groupoids that are not only connective spectra but even have a strict symmetric monoidal group structure with non-negatively graded chain complexes of abelian groups.

 The free stabilization of the (∞,1)-category of non-negatively graded chain complexes is simpy the stable (∞,1)-category of arbitrary chain complexes.
 There is a stable Dold-Kan correspondence that identifies these with special objects in .

 So it is the homologically nontrivial parts of the chain complexes in negative degree that corresponds to the non-connectiveness of a spectrum.

 By the above, connective spectra form a coreflective sub-(∞,1)-category of the (∞,1)-category of spectra.
 The right adjoint (∞,1)-functor from spectra to connective spectra is called the connective cover construction.

 |A-∞ operad||A-∞ algebra||∞-group||A-∞ space, e.g. loop space||loop space object|

 |E-k operad||E-k algebra||k-monoidal ∞-group||iterated loop space||iterated loop space object|

 |E-∞ operad||E-∞ algebra||abelian ∞-group||E-∞ space, if grouplike: infinite loop space Γ-space||infinite loop space object|